-Registered Tax Plans
+Registered Plans

-Tangerine Investment Funds Limited offers registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), locked-in retirement accounts, locked-in retirement income funds, life income funds and tax-free savings accounts ("TFSAs").
-Holders of TFSAs and annuitants of RRSPs and RRIFs should consult with their own tax advisors as to whether units of the Funds would be "prohibited investments" for the purposes of the Tax Act (as defined below) in their particular circumstances.
-Investors should consult their tax advisors for full particulars of the tax implications of establishing, amending and terminating RRSPs, RRIFs or TFSAs.
+TIFL offers registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), locked-in retirement accounts ("LIRAs"), locked-in retirement income funds ("LRIFs"), locked-in retirement savings plans ("LRSPs"), life income funds ("LIFs"), life income retirement accounts, and tax-free savings accounts ("TFSAs").
+Holders of TFSAs and annuitants of RRSPs and RRIFs should consult with their own tax advisers as to whether units of the Funds would be "prohibited investments" for the purposes of the Tax Act (as defined below) in their particular circumstances.
+Investors should consult their tax advisers for full particulars of the tax implications of establishing, amending and terminating RRSPs, RRIFs or TFSAs.
 For more information, contact an investment fund associate at 1-877-464-5678 or go online at tangerine.ca/investments.